 I had the same thought when I first arrived, but I quickly realized that most of the dogs are friendly and used to people.

-Another thing to keep in mind is that the tap water in Cusco isn’t drinkable.
+Lastly, keep in mind that the tap water in Cusco isnโt drinkable, so you can buy water bottles or bring a smart water reusable bottle with a filter to get water from anywhere.
 With that said, never buy salads at restaurants!

 Is Cusco Safe for Adventure Activities?